Tau Beta Pi January Officer eNotes

 - Plan to attend your District Conference and work with your District Directors

-- Submit award nominations (Laureate, McDonald Mentor, Outstanding Advisor) by April 1
+- Submit award nominations (Distinguished Alumnus, Laureate, McDonald Mentor, Outstanding Advisor)

-- Contact HQ with any questions or concerns
+- Contact HQ with any questions or concerns.
+TBP HQ will be closed January 21 for in-service training.

 If you elected new officers for this term, submit your Report of Officer & Advisor Election and an updated Officer Signatures Report within two weeks of election or as soon as possible if you have already held your election.

 A checklist of reports and fees due during the school year is available online.
 This includes membership, Convention, and chapter operations reports.
-Please note that your ratification ballot is due April 1 and there are no extensions!
+Please note that the Ratification Ballot is due April 1 and there are no extensions!
 Some chapters need to file a form 990-N in the coming months; check the list of due dates.

-District Conferences are held from January to April; check the schedule to locate the conference nearest you.
+District Conferences are held from February to April; check the schedule to locate the conference nearest you.
 These are an invaluable training tool for new officers and members who want to be involved with the organization.
 They also provide a great opportunity to network and have fun!
 Conferences are coordinated by your District Directors who are a vital resource for your chapter.
 Your directors' contact information is available online.
+Note: District 13 Conference has been changed to April 17-19.

 Welcome to the start of a new year!
 We look forward to working with you.
 If you have questions, contact HQ at 865/546-4578 or by .